hizegi/notes/responsive_design/responsive_design.md

 ### The "mobile first" development process
 **Question**: Can you guess what this may mean?

 It's exactly as it sounds: mobile first means designing for the smallest screen size and working your way up to larger screen size.
-It is one of the best strategies to create a responsive website site, as building desktop first won't be the fastest development process as the core and supplementary elements merge and become harder to distinguish and separate.
+It's the idea that we start our CSS with mobile devices in mind first, and adding media queries to serve up increasingly larger viewport sizes.

 Check out popular mobile devices screen sizes [here](https://css-tricks.com/snippets/css/media-queries-for-standard-devices/).